tiberray/BYOWCS61b/README.md

 Heads-Up Display (HUD): Provides real-time information to the user, such as the type of tile currently under the mouse pointer.

 How to Run
-Clone the Repository,
+Clone the Repository, preferably into IntelliJ!

-Compile:
-Ensure you have Java Development Kit (JDK) installed.
-Navigate to the root directory of the project and compile the source files:

-javac -encoding utf8 @sources.txt
+Add the library under Project Structure, which is attached to this git repository.
+(BYOWLibrary)

 Run:
 Execute the main class (e.g., byow.Core.Main):